Shaker Music Books and Articles

 American Communal Societies Quarterly

-Volume 1, No. 3 (July 2007) has an article titled:
+Volume 1, No. 3 (July 2007) -

-"The Shaker Leaf Song: Solving a Perplexing Puzzle" by Roger Hall.
+"The Shaker Leaf Song: Solving a Perplexing Puzzle"

 Communal Societies

-Volume Two (Autumn 1982): "Shaker Music."
-Daniel W. Patterson
+Volume Two (Autumn 1982): "Shaker Music," by Daniel W. Patterson

-Volume Three (1983): "The Shaker Spiritual" by Daniel W. Patterson, book review by Roger L. Hall.
+Volume Three (1983): "The Shaker Spiritual" by Daniel W. Patterson, book review by Roger L. Hall

 Journal of Church Music

-Volume 17, Number 8 (October 1975)/ article reprinted in The Hymn (January 1976): "Shaker Hymnody: An American Communal Tradition" by Roger L. Hall.
+Volume 17, Number 8 (October 1975)/ article reprinted in The Hymn

-Volume 24, Number 2 (February 1982): "An Interview with Aaron Copland"
+Volume 24, Number 2 (February 1982): "An Interview with Aaron Copland" by Roger L. Hall

-The Shaker Journal ( no longer available online)
+The Shaker Journal (no longer available)

 Vicki Bell: "Music of the Angels"